Imperial shag

 © Emanuel Tiberi

-The imperial cormorant (Leucocarbo atriceps) is widely distributed along the coasts of Patagonia, with around 55,000 breeding pairs spread across 60 colonies.
+The imperial shag (Leucocarbo atriceps) is widely distributed along the coasts of Patagonia, with around 55,000 breeding pairs spread across 60 colonies.
 This species plays an important role in coastal-marine ecosystems due to its large biomass, making it an indicator species for the health of the coastal and marine environments in which it resides.
-Imperial cormorants are proficient divers, capable of diving for up to 30 minutes in search of prey, primarily fish, although they may also feed on crustaceans and cephalopods.
+Imperial shags are proficient divers, capable of diving for up to 30 minutes in search of prey, primarily fish, although they may also feed on crustaceans and cephalopods.
 The species is classified as “Not Threatened” in Argentina (MAyDS and AA, 2017) and as “Least Concern” globally (BirdLife International, 2018).
 However, it faces coastal threats such as habitat loss due to development and interactions with irresponsible recreational activities.

 • CITATION